 SERVICE NAME Senior Center Staffing

 SERVICE NUMBER 10.0

 SERVICE CATEGORY Community

 SERVICE DEFINITION Provision of funding to support staff positions at senior centers which may include: A senior center director, a senior center program coordinator, or a senior center specialist.
-Programming must be offered that is intended to attract and retain the broad spectrum of older adults from baby boomers to centenarians.

 UNIT OF SERVICE Each hour of staff time worked.

 - 10.1 Each program must strive to adhere to the Principles for the Operation of Senior Centers as established by the National Institute of Senior Centers.
 (See Appendix B) - 10.2 Where the program supports a senior center director position, the person occupying this position must have the authority to perform administrative functions of the senior center. - 10.3 Where the program supports a senior center program coordinator position, the person occupying this position must be involved in the development of three or more programs at any given time. - 10.4 Where the program supports a senior center specialist position, the person occupying this position must oversee the operation of a variety of programs and/or services within the senior center. - 10.5 Allowable senior center staffing costs are limited to: - a.
 Wages - b.
 Fringes - c.
 Travel - d.
 Training - e.
-Supplies (reasonable expenses for each position and to be used only in support of that position.) - 10.6 Two evidence based health promotion programs must to be provided to clients within each fiscal year.
+Supplies (reasonable expenses for each position and to be used only in support of that position.) - 10.6 Two evidence based health promotion and/or healthy aging programs must be provided to clients within each fiscal year.